-Kristen graduated from the Florida School of Traditional Midwifery in the Fall of 2010.
-She has worked in the Administrative offices at FSTM since then, and is a midwife at the Birth & Wellness Center of Gainesville.
+Kristen graduated from the Florida School of Traditional Midwifery in the fall of 2010.
+She has worked in the administrative offices at FSTM since then, and is a midwife at the Birth & Wellness Center of Gainesville.
 She is married and has four amazing children all born into the hands of midwives.
-Kristen is dedicated to furthering midwifery and passing on to the next generation of midwives the traditional values and experiences that she has acquired throughout her journey.
-She teaches Collaborative Management and Establishing & Maintaining a Practice.
+Kristen is dedicated to furthering the field of midwifery and passing on the traditional values and experiences that she has acquired throughout her journey.

-DONNA RAREY, B.S.N., R.N., L.M.
+MARIANNE POWER, R.N., L.M.